To see every person fully inspired and empowered

-Based on a story about a little girl and her ice-cream, this book inspires one to cling onto hope in times of adversity, and find courage amidst one’s trials.
+Based on a story about a little girl and her ice-cream, this seemingly child-like book is packed with poignant metaphors.